 - pain and suffering in Nevada

 Victims can also pursue punitive damages against the defendant, which can be far larger than the compensatory damages.

-There is generally a two-year statute of limitations in Nevada to file a civil lawsuit for a sexual assault.
-But child victims have 20 years to file a claim after they turn 18 or learn that the assault caused their injuries (whichever is later).
+There is no statute of limitations in Nevada to file a civil lawsuit for injuries stemming from sexual assault of an adult victim.
+Meanwhile, child victims have 20 years to file a claim after they turn 18 or learn that the assault caused their injuries (whichever is later).

 In this article, our Nevada personal injury attorneys discuss how victims of sexual assault can sue in Nevada.
 Click on a topic below to jump to that section.

 - 1. Whom to sue